Pan Gongkai: Life

 Pan is the son of the painter Pan Tianshou.
 He was born in Ninghai County, Ningbo, Zhejiang Province on January 24, 1947.

 Pan studied at the Middle School Attached to the Zhejiang Academy of Art, then Zhejiang Academy of Art (now China Academy of Art).

 From November 1979 to November 1984 Pan was a lecturer in the Department of Chinese Painting, China Academy of Art, before becoming the head of the department in 1987.
 In 1992 he was a visiting professor to the United States and received an honorary doctor degree of art there.
 From April 1996 to May 2001 he was the president of the China Academy of Art.
-Pan has been the president of Central Academy of Fine Arts (CAFA) since June 2001.
+Pan was also president of Central Academy of Fine Arts (CAFA).